IBM Business Partner · EU-based in-house team

 What savings can I expect?

-Can you return to official vendor support?
+Can I go back to the vendor's official support?

 Next step